Andrew N. Todd

 Prior to his appointment as President & CEO of Xanterra in 1994, Todd was Senior Vice President of Portfolio Management for Chicago-based JMB Realty Corporation, where he orchestrated the acquisition of TW Recreational Services, Inc., the concessioner at Yellowstone, Mount Rushmore, Zion and other prominent US national parks and memorials.
 The merger of TW Recreational Services with JMB’s Parks & Resorts Division resulted in Xanterra becoming the largest park concessions management company in the United States.

-Today, Xanterra operates hotels, lodges, retail stores, restaurants, marinas, golf courses, campsites, and other hospitality and recreational facilities within seven national parks and memorials and seven state parks.
+Today, Xanterra operates hotels, lodges, retail stores, restaurants, marinas, golf courses, campsites, and other hospitality and recreational facilities in seven national parks and memorials.

-In addition to its park concessions operations, Xanterra owns and operates the Grand Canyon Railway and Hotel in Williams, Arizona as well as various private resorts and hotels across the country, including Furnace Creek Resort in Death Valley, California, and The Grand Hotel in Tusayan, Arizona.
+In addition to its park concessions operations, Xanterra owns and operates the Grand Canyon Railway and Hotel in Williams, Arizona as well as various private resorts and hotels across the country, including The Oasis at Death Valley in California, and The Grand Hotel in Tusayan, Arizona.
 In 2011, Xanterra acquired Windstar Cruises, a premier cruise line based in Seattle, Washington whose sailing yachts offer luxury cruises to the Caribbean, Greek Isles, Europe, Mediterranean, Costa Rica and other exotic destinations.
-The Windstar fleet was expanded in 2013 with the acquisition of three additional luxury cruise vessels from Seabourn Cruise Line, allowing Windstar to expand its operations into new areas such as the South Pacific.
-Windstar was voted by Conde Nast Magazine as the World’s Best Small Ship Cruise Line in 2014.
+The Windstar fleet was expanded in 2013 with the acquisition of three additional luxury cruise vessels, allowing Windstar to expand its operations into new areas such as Asia and the South Pacific.
+Windstar was voted by Condé Nast Magazine as the World’s Best Small Ship Cruise Line in 2014.
 Under Todd’s direction, Xanterra has also become a leader in the adventure travel industry, with the recent acquisitions of VBT Bicycling and Walking Vacations (ranked #2 Tour Operator in the World by Travel+Leisure Magazine in 2014), and Country Walkers (ranked #2 Tour Operator in the World by Travel+Leisure Magazine in 2013).